YardenBarakDev/YB_Filters/README.md

 ```

 ## Get all filters (without the special ones)
-This option give you the option to get an ArrayList of filters which you can use to see all the filters in a scroll view
+This will give you an ArrayList of filters which you can use to see all the filters in a scroll view

 ```java
     ArrayList<ColorMatrixColorFilter> filters = ybFilters.getAllFilters();